Skip to main content

 • Required settings — Settings that you must select in some entry sources.

-Example: In the Next Donation entry source, you must select one or more donation types.
+Example: In the Next Donation entry source, you must select donation types.

 • Optional filters — Amount, fund, campaign, and appeal filters that you can select to refine which constituents enter the automation.